Purple Dead Nettle

 Cultivation: Typical growing conditions are full sun to light shade and moist fertile soil.
 The foliage is little bothered by disease and insect pests.
 This plant develops quickly during the cool weather of spring.

-Range & Habitat: Purple Dead Nettle occurs occasionally throughout Illinois, except in the NW counties, where it is rare or absent.
+Range & Habitat: The adventive Purple Dead Nettle occurs occasionally throughout Illinois, except in the NW counties, where it is rare or absent.
 It is somewhat less common in the northern half of the state, as compared to the southern half.
 This plant is native to Eurasia.
 Habitats include moist fallow fields, banks of ditches and drainage canals, gardens and nursery plots, weedy edges of woodlands, and various kinds of waste ground.
 Degraded sites with a history of disturbance are preferred.

 Photographic Location: Along the bank of a drainage canal in Urbana, Illinois.